You don’t have to be a kid to enjoy Walt Disney World.

 In addition to the friendship boat service, there is also the option of walking to those theme parks.

-Several Disney resorts such as Pop Century, Caribbean Beach Resort, and Disney’s Riviera Resort can be reached by Skyliner from either Disney theme park.
+Several Disney resorts such as the Pop Century Resort, Caribbean Beach Resort, and Disney’s Riviera Resort can be reached by Skyliner from either Disney theme park.

 Bus service is available if you plan to visit Animal Kingdom Park, Disney Springs, or the Magic Kingdom.